 Sensei Bruce Costa is a passionate teacher, successful entrepreneur, professional speaker, published author, and student of mindfulness meditation.
-He has studied Shotokan Karate and other disciplines with many high-ranking instructors from six continents over nearly four decades.
+Driven by his own process of overcoming a childhood of debilitating shyness and repeated episodes of bullying, he strives with inextinguishable enthusiasm to empower every student with a sense of dignity and purpose.
+Having studied Shotokan Karate and other disciplines with many high-ranking instructors

 from six continents for over four decades, Mr. Costa’s principle teacher was the great Teruyuki Okazaki, founder of the International Shotokan Karate Federation.

 Bruce Costa is the author of Welcome To Karate: Unlocking the Wisdom of the Beginners Mind.
 His new book is being published by YMAA and made available wherever books are sold on September 1st, 2021.
 This accessibly-written curricular text for beginning karate students is meant to make our challenging practice inviting to newcomers.
 It has received written praise from dozens of the author’s mentors, and includes a foreword by Shihan Okazaki himself.
 Since 1991 Bruce Costa has also authored over 250 magazine column installments, feature articles, interviews, and book reviews for a variety of magazines, newspapers, and other periodicals.
 You can read his work, and learn more about him, at BruceCosta.com.

 During his 20s and 30s, Mr. Costa worked in, presented to, and consulted for various manufacturing, publishing, distribution, and retail industries throughout the United States, Canada, and Europe.
 He left his 3-hour commute from Perkasie to Manhattan to become a full-

 time freelance writer, a professional advocate for literacy and bully defense in primary school assemblies, and a stay-at-home dad.